 archives

 As a social researcher, accessing relevant archives is a fascinating journey of discovery.
-Digging deeper, connecting the dots; one thing leading to another.
-Following are the public resources I have accessed to extend and enrich my familial artifacts:
+Digging deeper, connecting the dots, one trail leading to another.

 artifacts

-Artifacts reveal astonishing details: discovering the street someone lived on, the year the railway came to town; religions, affiliations, occupations.
-Below is a roundup of the types of public and personal artifacts I have so far recovered and/or uncovered:
+Artifacts reveal interesting details and tell astonishing stories: the street someone lived on, the year the railway came to town; religions, affiliations, occupations.

 "How fiercely they competed against each other and, at the finish line, how joyfully they were the closest of brothers."
 (Richard Horner, schoolmate)